Jair Bolsonaro pardons Brazilian police who used violence | DW | 24.12.2019

 Officers kill more

 Since taking power in January, Bolsonaro has increased the autonomy of security forces.
 In May, he signed a decree to relax rules on carrying guns.
-Various organizations have accused Bolsonaro of endorsing violence against poor people,indigenous groups and LGBTQ+ communities.
+Various organizations have accused Bolsonaro of endorsing violence against poor people, indigenous groups and LGBT+ communities.

 Justice Minister Sergio Moro has even proposed a law that would prevent the prosecution of police accused of many crimes in the course of their work.
 The opposition argued that such a policy would give security forces impunity, and Congress ultimately rejected it.